 The Chair asked if there was any objection to the proposed change by India to the western limit of the Malacca Strait.
 There was none.
-The proposed new western limit was therefore agreed.
+The proposed new western limit, as per the 1953 3rd Edition / 1986 draft 4th Edition of S-23, was therefore agreed.

-Singapore reiterated that no technical reason or justification had been provided for placing the Malacca Strait in the Indian Ocean, further noting that India does not share any maritime boundary in the Malacca Strait.
+Singapore reiterated the importance for member States to justify their proposals of renaming / rezoning by providing the necessary technical reasons.
+Singapore highlighted that no justification had been provided for placing the Malacca Strait as part of the Indian Ocean, and conveyed that Singapore supported the proposal for

+Malacca and Singapore Straits to be treated as an independent waterway given their significance to international navigation.
 Indonesia maintained their position that the Malacca & Singapore Straits should be treated as an independent maritime area.